MediterrAsian restaurant guide

 In recent years MediterrAsian restaurants have been springing up all over the world.
 Here's a selection of the best.

-Star chef Adrian Zarzo and Sunny Devens join culinary forces and dish up MediterrAsian cuisine at their trendy restaurant Valenzia.
+Star chef Adrian Zarzo and Sunny Devens join culinary forces and dish up MediterrAsian cuisine at their restaurant Valenzia (sister restaurant of the Michelin starred Zarzo).
 Named after Adrian’s Spanish origin, where “gastro tapas” are served, they combine top quality Spanish ingredients with subtle Asian flavors to offer small dishes in MediterrAsian style.
-The menu features many Spanish tapas favorites including escalivada and patatas bravas, but also Asian bites such as sushi and dim sum, as well as some fusion food, plus many other moutwatering dishes from pizza to tabbouleh.
+The menu features many Spanish tapas favorites including escalivada and patatas bravas, but also Asian bites such as sushi and dim sum, as well as some fusion food, plus many other mouthwatering dishes from pizza to tabbouleh.

 Block Kitchen and Bar Restaurant is known for offering different, bold flavors compared to most other restaurants in downtown Banff.
 The menu charms diners’ taste buds with a wide selection of Mediterranean-Asian-inspired items.
 Chef and co-owner Stephane Pevost is passionate about cooking great food and tries to offer something off the beaten path without being too out there.
 The menu is bursting with an eclectic mix of creative and healthy fusion food with amazing flavors.
 There’s a great tapas menu with fabulous dishes to share, including toasted naan with three dips (hummus, baba ghanoush, and tofuziki), samosas, Asian lettuce wraps, and Japanese favourites like karaage chicken and beef tataki rolls, along with a popular cheese and charcuterie board.
 The unique menu also offers flatbreads, salads, nibbles and sandwiches such as their naanwich.